hussam95/fb-json-to-csv/README.md

 ## Method

 The script uses a recursive function to parse the nested JSON files.
-The idea behind recursive funciton is fairly simple: continue expanding/flattening the JSON file untill you reach the leaves or keys that have non-list and non-dict values.
+The idea behind recursive funciton is fairly simple: continue expanding/flattening the JSON file untill you reach the leaves or 'keys' that have non-list and non-dict values.
+The 'values' against such flattened 'keys' will contain the valuable information from your dump (i.e. high level informaiton) that is otherwise nested deep within the JSON.